Dosage and Administration1

 For intratracheal administration only.

 SURVANTA should be inspected visually for discoloration prior to administration.
 The color of SURVANTA is off-white to light brown.
 If settling occurs during storage, swirl the vial gently (DO NOT SHAKE) to redisperse.
+Do not filter SURVANTA.
 Some foaming at the surface may occur during handling and is inherent in the nature of the product.

 SURVANTA is stored refrigerated (2-8° C).
 Date and time need to be recorded in the box on front of the carton or vial whenever SURVANTA is removed from the refrigerator.
 Before administration, SURVANTA should be warmed by standing at room temperature for at least 20 minutes or warmed in the hand for at least 8 minutes.
 Artificial warming methods should not be used.
 If a prevention dose is to be given, preparation of SURVANTA should begin before the infant’s birth.

 Unopened, unused vials of SURVANTA that have been warmed to room temperature may be returned to the refrigerator within 24 hours of warming and stored for future use.
 SURVANTA SHOULD NOT BE REMOVED FROM THE REFRIGERATOR FOR MORE THAN 24 HOURS.
 SURVANTA SHOULD NOT BE WARMED AND RETURNED TO THE REFRIGERATOR MORE THAN ONCE.
 Each single-use vial of SURVANTA should be entered only once.
 Used vials with residual drug should be discarded.

 SURVANTA does not require reconstitution or sonication before use.